viniciuspietscher/ai-next-starter/README.md

 Make sure that update the `OPENAI_API_KEY=yourApiKey` in the `.env` file.

 ## Workshop 1:
 This was the fun starting point.
-During this workshop we familiarized ourself with the Playground and how it needs to be used, where do we enter our prompts and the JSON response returned by the AI.
-We learnt how should we be specific with our prompts and AI was smart enough to take the previous prompt output into the next one.
+During this workshop we familiarized ourself with the Playground and how it needs to be used, where do we enter our prompts and how AI can return response in a JSON object format.
+We also learnt how we we need to provide our prompts, they need to be specific to get desired answer.
+Also AI was smart enough to take the previous prompt output into the next prompt.
-Create a fictitious company or organization: We all agreed to make an app related to mental health so we asked AI to suggest some with this
+-Create a fictitious company or organization: We all agreed to make an app related to mental health so we asked AI to suggest some with this
   PROMPT_1: "We need your assistance in creating Mental Health app so it can track mental state and provide coping strategies.
 Please return a json object that we can use later in an application."
   ASSISTANT: Returned a starting point for creating Mental Health app with a JSON object which keeps track of various parameters like        users, mood, therapy sessions, coping strategies etc.
   PROMPT_2: "Please suggest the name for the app, it's mission and values and then return the json object that you can use later in an application"